mapping520/SAMe3d/README.md

-# SAMe3d
+# Separated, Cross-Fused and Extensible G&L Fusion Network for LiDAR Semantic Segmentation
+This repo contains the source code and dataset for our paper:

-Code refactoring for paper "Separated, Cross-Fused and Extensible G&amp;L Fusion Network for LiDAR Semantic Segmentation" in Sany(ours) and nuScenes datasets.
+Separated, Cross-Fused and Extensible G&L Fusion Network for LiDAR Semantic Segmentation